Row between Kenya and Somalia reaches new low | DW | 12.03.2020

-Tension between Kenya and Somalia soared last week following heavy fighting along Kenya's border with Somalia.
-The clashes involved Somali government troops and forces loyal to Ahmed Madobe, leader of Jubbaland, which is one of Somalia's five semi-autonomous states.
+Tension between Kenya and Somalia soared last week following heavy fighting along the border.
+The clashes involved Somali government troops and forces loyal to Ahmed Madobe, the leader of Jubbaland, which is one of Somalia's five semiautonomous states.

 At least 11 people were killed in the Somali border town of Bula-hawo.